PythonRSAS/pythonrsas.github.io/_posts/2022-07-23-1-Dynamic-programming.md

 ## Memorizing method (DP)

-Each when we enounter overlapping subproblems, it is time to consider dynamic programming.
+Each time when we enounter overlapping subproblems, it is time to consider dynamic programming.

 When we sum the $$ith$$ to the $$jth$$ element, do we really have to start from the beginning $$ith$$?
 If we store cumulative sums, then we just have to look it up like we did in the Fibonaci problem.